PlayableLab FAQs

 What is PlayableLab?

-- Four connected workspaces: AI-Lab Editor (200+ ready projects plus chat with AI to build 2D and 3D playables), Video Playable (turn a finished video into an interactive playable), AI-Motion (timeline MP4 ads for CPI/UA teams) and Analyzer (measure every export across every ad network — time series, group tables, behavior funnels, tap heatmaps).
+- Five connected workspaces: AI-Video (the AI marketing video maker — drop your assets, PlayAI directs the video), AI-Playable (200+ ready projects plus chat with PlayAI to build 2D and 3D playables), Video Playable (turn a finished video into an interactive playable), Playable-Analytics (measure every export across every ad network — time series, group tables, behavior funnels, tap heatmaps), and AI-Banner (display ads in every standard IAB size from product photos or a shop link).

-- AI asset generation (sprite, audio, video, 3D model) is built into the Asset Picker in AI-Lab Editor and AI-Motion; sprite and audio generation is also available inside Video Playable.
+- AI asset generation (sprite, audio, video, 3D model) is built into the Asset Picker in AI-Playable; sprite and audio generation is also available inside Video Playable.
+AI-Video and AI-Banner are powered by PlayAI — they plan, generate, and render from your brief or product inputs — no manual editing required.

-What is AI-Lab?
+What is PlayAI?

 - Export produces a ready-to-upload file for AppLovin, Meta, and other major ad networks.
 No coding required.